thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

   Without aliases, managing your indexes will become very difficult without requiring scheduled downtime for your cluster.
 Aliases give you a way to perform a lot of index maintenance tasks, such as re-indexing, while always having a live index in use by users.

+* **Some settings can only be changed on index creation**

-* Be aware of certain settings that can only be changed at index creation time like `number_of_shards` for example.
+  Be aware of certain settings that can only be changed at index creation time like `number_of_shards` for example.
 Changing these after the index is created requires creating a whole new index and migrating the data to it.
 If you have large indexes, this can take several hours.
+Switching indexes is when your aliases will come in handy.

 * **Avoid using anything other than default index settings.**